lyzl2010/SWAT4LS_2017_Hackathon/CancerPredictionApacheSpark/readme.md

 - Then try to run a simple Spark application: Go to a package => Right click => Run as => Scala application as shown below
 ![Prject update](Maven2.png)

+Note: make sure that you provide the correct path to input data and label location.

 # Special note for Windows users
 Spark works on Windows, Mac OS and Linux.
 But it is designed to be run on the UNIX-like operating system.
 While using Eclipse or IntelliJ to develop your Spark applications on Windows, you might face an I/O exception error and your application might not compile successfully or may be interrupted.
 Spark expects that there is a runtime environment for Hadoop on Windows too.
 If you cannot ensure the runtime environment, an I/O exception saying the following: